 In the event the IHO Rules are in conflict with any provision of the IHO Ordinance, the provision of the IHO Ordinance shall control.

 The evidentiary and procedural Rules promulgated herein apply in the absence of a specific provision in any ordinance governing the conduct of proceedings before the IHO and/or applicability of the NM Rules of Civil Procedure and NM Rules of Evidence in proceedings initiated before the IHO.
-If a more specific law applies to the hearing type at issue, that more specific regulation shall control.
+If a more specific law applies to the hearing type at issue, that more specific law shall control.
 In the event that any of the IHO Rules conflict with any specific provision of law establishing a hearing and appeals process, such specific provision shall control.

+Annual Evaluation of Chief Hearing Officer.
+The City Clerk shall annually evaluate the Chief Hearing Officer's performance for competency, efficiency, and professional demeanor, in accordance with relevant legal standards and the hearing officer code of conduct, including through the use of a survey of practitioners who appear before the Chief Hearing Officer.

+Decisional Independence of Chief Hearing Officer.
+The City Clerk shall ensure that the Chief Hearing Officer has decisional independence; however, the City Clerk may:

+Consult with the Chief Hearing Officer about a genuine question of law; and

+Review with the Chief Hearing Officer any issue on appeal addressed by a court of this state.

 DEFINITIONS:

+“Automated Speed Enforcement” or “ASE” means the Albuquerque Automated Speed Enforcement program established under ROA 1994, §§ 7-15-1 to 7-15-5, under which a Camera Speed Device is used to detect and document violations of speed-related traffic laws, resulting in the issuance of an ASE System Fine Notice to the registered owner or nominee of the vehicle involved.

+"ASE System Fine" means the fine assessed for a violation of the Albuquerque Automated Speed Enforcement Ordinance, as set forth in ROA 1994, § 7-15-3, or successor provision under that article.

+"ASE System Fine Notice" means a written document mailed to the address of the registered owner or nominee stating that a violation has occurred and payment is due.

 “Appellant” or “Petitioner” means the person or entity filing an appeal or initiating an action with the IHO.

 “Appellee” or “Respondent” means the person or entity responding to or answering to the appeal or action.